I do not care for Brussels sprouts, but...

 Therefore, instead of writing them off as gross vegetables, I kept making them until I found something I liked.
 I bring you roasted Brussels sprouts with tahini dressing.

 You'll love this recipe because it's...

 actually a delicious way to eat Brussels sprouts

 Prep the Brussels sprouts with tahini dressing...

 Start by washing, and prepping, about 4.5 cups of Brussels sprouts.
+You can use frozen, but I prefer fresh.
 Depending on the size, halve or quarter each of them; then, in a large bowl, toss with spices.
 Start with a tablespoon of olive oil and a large pinch of salt.

-Next grate in some fresh ginger and garlic.
-I find chopping it to be a hassle, so I use a microplane to make it infinitely easier for me.
-Throw in a sprinkle of cinnamon, nutmeg, and pepper, then cook for about thirty minutes at 400 degrees Fahrenheit.
-It shouldn’t be mushy, but you should be able to stab it with a fork.
+Next, sprinkle cinnamon, nutmeg, salt, and pepper, then cook for about thirty minutes at 450 degrees Fahrenheit.
+When it's done, it shouldn't be mushy, but you should be able to stab it with a fork.